Skip to main content

 Prefer secretName (or sealedSecret) over clearText so credentials never land in plaintext values or a ConfigMap.
 Create the secret first:

-kubectl create secret generic webrix-db-url \
+kubectl create secret generic willow-db-url \

 --namespace <namespace> \